e97m/madlib-cli/README.md

 This application is a game that takes random values from the user and create a paragraph by filling these words into the paragraph.

-There is a test file to test this code using pytest, the code is set to pass these tests.
-If you want to play the game uncomment the last 4 lines in the code then run it.

 <br>

 https://github.com/e97m/madlib-cli/pull/1